ally-jarrett/java-logger/README.md

 ## LoggingExecutor

-This performs the log load generation, it uses a simple single threaded TaskExecutor with a bounded queue size of 10k (to keep memory usage low).
+This performs the log load generation, it uses a simple configurable thread pool TaskExecutor with a bounded queue size of 10k (to keep memory usage low).
-The app will keep the bounded queue full with logging tasks, whilst the single threaded executor will execute simple `log.debug(<TEXT>)` statements.
+The app will keep the bounded queue full with logging tasks.
+The task executor will execute simple `log.debug(<TEXT>)` statements as fast as the disk can handle.

 This allows you to configure LogBack in various ways to test its speed and performance.

 ---
 **NOTE:**
-LogBack is currently configured with a simple synchronous blocking mechanism meaning the executor thread will be blocked for as long as it takes to persist the debug log to storage.
+- LogBack is currently configured with a simple synchronous blocking mechanism meaning the executor thread will be blocked for as long as it takes to persist the debug log to storage. <br/>
+- LogBack is configured to have all **DEBUG** statements persisting to disk, whilst **INFO** and above goes to STDOUT and DISK
 ---

 To increase performance, there are 2 things that can be done: